release-it/release-it/docs/plugins.md

 plugins are done.
 Examples include to trigger deployment hooks, or send a notification to indicate a successfull release or deployment.

+Here's an example:

-Here's an example.
-If the `npm` plugin is enabled, `npm.getName()` is the first plugin/method that returns something (the `name` from `package.json` is used in this case).
-If this plugin is not enabled, `getName` of the next plugin is invoked (e.g. the `git` plugin will infer the name from the remote Git url), etcetera.
-However, the methods of custom plugins are invoked first, so they can override the `name`, `latestVersion`, `repo`, and `changelog` values that would otherwise be taken from the core plugins.
+- If the `npm` plugin is enabled, `npm.getName()` is the first plugin/method that returns something (the `name` from `package.json` is used in this case).
+- If this plugin is not enabled, `getName` of the next plugin is invoked (e.g. the `git` plugin will infer the name from the remote Git url), etcetera.
+- The methods of custom plugins are invoked first, so they can override the `name`, `latestVersion`, `repo`, and `changelog` values that would otherwise be taken from the core plugins.

 ## Available & example plugins